 In 1943, Keith Millis, along with Alber Gagnebin, and Norman Pilling received a US patent for the making of Ductile Iron using magnesium to strengthen cast iron.
-The popularity of use of Ductile Iron increased in the 1950’s and 1960’s as a material for many commercial applications due to many of its useful qualities.
+The popularity of use of this type of iron increased in the 1950’s and 1960’s as a material for many commercial applications due to many of its useful qualities.

 Regular cast iron, also known as gray iron, also contains bits of graphite but they appear as squiggly lines which are called flakes as opposed to the spheres of graphite you will see in ductile cast iron.
 Of course, the only way to see the graphite is with a microscope, not the naked eye.